A Lesson in Romantics: Reception and legacy

+Commercial performance

 A Lesson in Romantics debuted at number 8 on the Billboard Heatseekers Albums chart, staying on the chart for six weeks.
 The album finally dropped off on the chart dated March 1, 2008 before eventually returning on the chart on July 12.
 It stayed on the chart for 70 consecutive weeks.
 The album also charted on the Independent Albums chart, peaking at number 31.
 In January 2009, it was announced that the album had sold over 100,000 copies.
 The album would later become the band's biggest selling album, selling over 200,000 copies.
-A Lesson in Romantics and "Miserable at Best" were certified gold by the Recording Industry Association of America in December 2017. idobi Radio included the album on their best of 2007 list.
-"When I Get Home, You're So Dead" was ranked at number 194 on the New York Posts 2007 list of best songs to download.
-In 2008, the music video for "When I Get Home, You're So Dead" was nominated at the MTV Video Music Awards for Best Rock Video and Video of the Year.
-The album was number 42 on Rock Sounds The 51 Most Essential Pop Punk Albums of All Time list.
-Cleveland.com ranked "Jamie All Over" at number 66 on their list of the top 100 pop-punk songs.
-TJ Horansky of Sleep On It said the album was an influence on his band.
+A Lesson in Romantics and "Miserable at Best" were certified gold by the Recording Industry Association of America in December 2017.
+"Jamie All Over" was certified platinum by the RIAA in March 2024.

 Track listing

 All songs written by Mayday Parade.